ubc-library-rc/Beginner_R_Part2/index.md

 nav_order: 1
 ---

-## Note: this workshop is in development and not yet complete.

 If you have opened RStudio before, know what packages are, and know how to read files into R but not much beyond that, this workshop is for you!
 If your expertise is not at this level yet, no worries!
 Go over [Beginner R Part 1](https://ubc-library-rc.github.io/Beginner_R_Part1/) first.

+<strong>This workshop assumes no coding experience beyond the material covered in Beginner R Part 1.</strong>

 In this workshop, we will go over some operators in R and get some hands on practice using them.